Preventive Mastectomy: Five Years Later

 And it hurts.

-And it’s not my biceps and shoulders hurting, it’s pulling and pain along where my stitches are all the way deep into my armpits.
+And it’s not my biceps and shoulders hurting.
+It’s pulling and pain along where my stitches are all the way deep into my armpits.

 I know from experience as I grow stronger and consistently work on these areas, the pain will go away.

-But, I hate it, and I loathe sucking at things.
+But I hate it, and I loathe sucking at things.

-Yet, despite all that I have pushed through.
+Yet, despite all that, I have pushed through.

 I have worked hard, I have ignored the mean voice in my head saying “You can’t do this, so why try?”